Shubham-kpl/faq-accordion-main/README.md

 # Frontend Mentor - FAQ accordion solution

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+It is a fully responsive project.

 ## Table of contents